oslabs-beta/KubeScrape/README.md

 - [License](#license)

 ## What is KubeScrape?
-KubeScape is an open source monitoring tool designed and developed to help Kubernetes users track the health, view live metrics, and view structure of the Kubernetes cluster.
+KubeScape is an open-source monitoring tool designed and developed to help Kubernetes users track the health, view live metrics, and view structure of the Kubernetes cluster.
 The application currently has 5 easy to navigate and intutive pages (see features section for an overview of each page).

 ## Installation and Prerequisites
 ### Application Installation